SELF GUIDED AUDIO TOURS HAWAII

 hiker walking in trails south rim

-The Grand Canyon is a stunning, sometimes spiritual place, and one of the seven natural wonders of the world.
+The Grand Canyon is a breathtaking, sometimes even spiritual place—and one of the seven natural wonders of the world.

-To preserve that wonder for others, be sure to practice safe and respectful travel, the Shaka Guide Way.
+To help preserve that wonder for everyone, be sure to travel safely and respectfully—the Shaka Guide way.

 During your visit, be sure to adhere to the leave-no-trace principles.